-Caring R7 how important friendships are in making us feel happy and secure, and how people friendships choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful • R12 the importance of respecting others, even when they are very different from them (for relationships example, physically, in character, personality or backgrounds), or make different choices or · have different preferences or beliefs • R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of courtesy and manners • R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
-All of these aspects are covered in lessons within the Puzzles - • R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
+Caring R7 how important friendships are in making us feel happy and secure, and how people All of these aspects are covered in friendships choose and make friends lessons within the Puzzles R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and Being Me in My World support with problems and difficulties Celebrating Difference R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded Relationships R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful • R12 the importance of respecting others, even when they are very different from them (for All of these aspects are covered in relationships example, physically, in character, personality or backgrounds), or make different choices or lessons within the Puzzles have different preferences or beliefs R13 practical steps they can take in a range of different contexts to improve or support Being Me in My World respectful relationships Celebrating Difference R14 the conventions of courtesy and manners Dreams and Goals R15 the importance of self-respect and how this links to their own happiness Healthy Me R16 that in school and in wider society they can expect to be treated with respect by Relationships others, and that in turn they should show due respect to others, including those in Changing Me positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help • R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive • R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online R20 that people sometimes behave differently online, including by pretending to be All of these aspects are covered in relationships someone they are not. lessons within the Puzzles • R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
 Relationships